saifur004/cybersecurity-2025/BookingSystem-phase1-part2/test_report_round2.md

 Purpose

 To verify whether the main security and validation issues found in Part 1 were fixed in the updated Booking System registration functionality.
-The focus was on improved validation, injection protection, and security headers.
+Testing focused on improved validation, injection protection, and security headers.

 Scope